Dialogram/dialo_back_doc/source/includes/_documents.md

 ```

 This endpoint upload a new PDF document to the remote server.
 You will need to send the data by form-data since we are dealing with documents using HTTP.
+A MASTER branche will be created automatically when you create a new document.

 #### HTTP Request